-Studies have shown that when we are presented with two different images–say you look through a pair of glasses, one with an image, the other with an entirely different image–your mind does not fuse the two together, instead your mind chooses one, and even alternates between the two images — this is called binocular rivalry
+Studies have shown that when you’re presented with a different image for each eye, your mind won’t fuse the two together, instead your mind chooses one, and even alternates between the two images — this is called binocular rivalry

 “The brain has difficulty integrating the two eyes’ incompatible signals.
 When the signals from the two eyes are different enough, the brain resolves the conflicting information by suppressing the information from one of the eyes,”

 subjects a pattern of vertically oriented green stripes in the left eye and a horizontally oriented set of red stripes in the right eye.

 “The brain cannot fuse them in a way that makes sense.
 So the brain sees only horizontal or vertical,”